 Sects and Sectarian Movements in Hinduism

+Due to the aspirations of millions of people who practiced native faiths and as a symbol of their pride and collective identity, Hinduism as a religion by itself became an integral part of India's heritage, defining in several ways its political, social, economic and cultural themes and helping them to draw richly from the knowledge and wisdom of their ancient gods, scholars, spiritual masters, adepts, enlightened yogis, ascetics and ancestors.
 The various traditions, ascetic movements and schools of philosophy within Hinduism, which can be categorized as full fledged religions in themselves, are presently considered sects or sectarian movements within Hinduism.
 Some of them are very old and some very recent.

 If Hinduism survived for over 5000 years in the face of many challenges and emerged from it with greater clarity and vigor, the credit goes mainly to the efforts and contribution made by many enlightened individuals.
 From time to time, they appeared on the horizon and took upon themselves the responsibility of reforming it and reviving it or dealing effectively with competing traditions.
 They compensated for the absence of an organized and central authority that would direct its progress with missionary zeal.

 These individuals came from different backgrounds.
-They were ascetics, self-realized yogis, religious scholars, teachers, intellectuals, authors, commentators, kings, merchants and other influential people who had the knowledge or the insight or the wherewithal to spend money and resources for a religious cause.
+They were ascetics, self-realized yogis, religious scholars, teachers, intellectuals, authors, commentators, kings, merchants and other influential people who had the knowledge or the insight or the wherewithal to spend money and resources for a religious cause. p>

 Through their selfless effort, they brought to Hinduism new perspectives, new insights and new adherents.
 Without being bogged down by the weight of orthodoxy and conventional wisdom, and without questioning the authority of many ancient scriptures that were believed to be infallible, they worked selflessly to keep the traditions alive and vibrant.
 They injected fresh thought.